 Having a clear plan in place is important, because without it, it’s easy for spending to get out of hand and saving to go by the wayside.
 Revisiting these goals at least once a year is a must, to make sure the moves we’re making still align with our lifestyle and future plans.

 No matter how much money you have, everyone can benefit from starting the new year with a financial game plan.
-Doing so will allow you to get 2022 off to the strong start needed to make it your best yet — at least financially speaking.
+Doing so will allow you to get 2023 off to the strong start needed to make it your best yet — at least financially speaking.
+Here’s a look at money moves my husband and I are making to set ourselves up for good financial health in 2023.

 Cut Back on Food Delivery

-During the first year of the pandemic, my husband and I ordered a lot of delivery.
-As foodies, we missed going to restaurants and wanted to support local establishments as much as possible.
+In the pre-pandemic era, my husband and I rarely ordered delivery.
+But when COVID hit, we missed going to restaurants and wanted to support local establishments as much as possible.

-However, after getting vaccinated, we became more comfortable dining outside or picking up the food ourselves — then we had another baby.
+After getting vaccinated, we became more comfortable dining at restaurants or picking up the food ourselves — then we had another baby.
 As fellow parents know, life with a toddler and a newborn is beyond hectic, so we brought our delivery habit back in full force.

 Step Up Retirement Savings